 The major in Professional Communication is an interdisciplinary major which draws courses from English, Art, Computer Science, Business, Interdisciplinary Studies, and International Studies as well as Communication.
-The major prepares entry-level communication professionals to design and convey messages for various audiences in print and digital media.
-A Communication major consists of fifty - six semester hours.
+The major prepares entry-level communication professionals to design and convey messages for various audiences across a wide range of old and new media.
+A Communication major consists of fifty - seven semester hours.